Tuesday, February 24, 2009

 a healthful drink (thus the old Roman saying 'In Vino

-'- In wine there is health
+Sanitas'- In wine there is health), the scientific community

 started taking wine's health benefits seriously after 60